WayScience/waysciencelab.com/_posts/2022-05-01-datastrategy.md

 ### Microscopy data levels

-From the raw microscopy image to the variable intermediate data types including single cell and bulk embeddings, each data level has unique data storage and sharing considerations (Figure 1).
+From the raw microscopy image to intermediate data types including single cell and bulk embeddings, each data level has unique data storage and sharing considerations.
+We present a typical storage lifespan according to different data levels in Figure 1.

 {%
   include figure.html